sevinchdev/python-fundamentals/README.md

-# python-fundamentals
-Notes and homework from my Python course, covering basic concepts, data types, loops, functions, and more.

 # Python Fundamentals

-This repository contains my notes and homework from the Python Fundamentals course in Data Analytics.
+This repository contains my notes and homework from the Python course in Data Analytics.

 ## Contents
 - `notes/` : Jupyter notebooks with detailed explanations and examples.